Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Algebraic and hermitian -theory

 We note there is an isomorphism of schemes

-Now the composite $\nu\theta$ is the projection map on the first factor.
-Thus for $KO$, $USp$, $KSp$ and $UQ$, the homotopy cofibers of the maps induced by $\nu$ and the projection map coincide up to weak equivalence. \end{proof}
+Now the composite $\Upsilon\theta$ is the projection map on the first factor.
+Thus for $KO$, $USp$, $KSp$ and $UQ$, the homotopy cofibers of the maps induced by $\Upsilon$ and the projection map coincide up to weak equivalence.
+The latter homotopy cofibers are given in Theorem~\ref{thm:hornbostel-schlichting}. \end{proof}

 \begin{lemma} The unit map $\One \rTo \KGL$ factors as $\One\rTo \KQ\rTo^f\KGL$. \end{lemma}

 \begin{proof} The unit map $\One\rTo \KGL$ is given by the trivial line bundle over the base scheme $S$.
 The latter is obtained by forgetting the standard nondegenerate quadratic form on it, which provides the factorization. \end{proof}